Emmanuel Sonupe

-Sonupe started his career at Tottenham Hotspur, although did not make any first-team appearances.
+Sonupe started his career at Tottenham Hotspur, although he did not make any first-team appearances.
 He was loaned out to Scottish Premiership club St Mirren in February 2015 for the remainder of the 2014–15 campaign.
 He was released by Tottenham in June 2016 and later signed for League One team Northampton Town.
 Sonupe was loaned out to Kidderminster Harriers of the National League North, and following his departure from Northampton, he signed for Kidderminster on a permanent basis.
 After one year at Kidderminster, he joined League Two club Stevenage in June 2018 where he spent two seasons.
 Sonupe signed for Yeovil Town of the National League in November 2020 and spent the 2020–21 season there.
 Sonupe has also represented England at under-16 and under-18 level.

 Early life

 Born in Denmark Hill, London, Sonupe's parents are Nigerian.

 Club career

 Early career

 Sonupe began his career in the youth set-up at Tottenham Hotspur in 2012, where he initially played for the under-18 team before progressing to under-21 level.
 Having scored twice in eleven appearances for Tottenham's under-21 team during the first half of the 2014–15 season, Sonupe was loaned out to Scottish Premiership club St Mirren in order to gain first-team experience on 2 February 2015.
 The loan agreement ran until the end of the season.
 He made his professional debut in a 2–1 home defeat to Inverness Caledonian Thistle on 14 February 2015, coming on as a 61st-minute substitute in the match.
 The loan spell concluded on 29 May 2015, making just four appearances during the three-month spell.
 He spent the 2015–16 season playing for Tottenham's under-21 team, but did not make any first-team appearances for the club.
 He was released by Tottenham upon the expiry of his contract in June 2016.